gempiscyrusandrei-web/Landing-Page/README.md

 - Use Cloudflare bot protection, WAF rules, and email address obfuscation to reduce scraping and spam.
 - Keep Content Security Policy restrictive.
 Add domains only when integrations require them.
 - Review form submissions before connecting automations that write to CRM or send outbound emails.
-- For GitHub Pages, use a third-party form provider with spam filtering because Pages cannot process server-side forms.
+- For GitHub Pages, Formspree handles the server-side form processing and spam filtering.

 ## GitHub Pages Deployment